We Provide Aid Based on Need

 Review & Compare

-Students who are admitted to the College and who qualify for need-based financial aid will receive an aid package letter from the Office of Financial Aid shortly after notification from the Office of Admission.
+Students who are admitted to the College and who qualify for need-based financial aid will receive an aid package letter from the Office of Financial Aid included with their notification from the Office of Admission.

 An aid package letter includes all Federal need-based aid and Franklin & Marshall need-based aid.
 The letter will also include information regarding the cost of education for the upcoming year.